Water water everywhere, and plenty of drops to swim in!

 Fonty’s Pool (Manjimup)

-Fonty’s Pool is essentially smack bang in the middle of a super cute caravan park, one that serves as your gateway to the national parks, forests, giant trees, wineries, breweries and historical sites of this magnificent part of WA’s south.
+Fonty’s Pool is smack bang in the middle of a super cute caravan park, one that serves as your gateway to the national parks, forests, giant trees, wineries, breweries and historical sites of this magnificent part of WA’s south.

 Big Brook Dam (Pemberton)